oroinc/documentation/backend/extension/add-extension.rst

 For paid extensions the following information must be specified.

-**Extension Name** – Name of the extension as it will appear in the Marketplace.
+**Extension Name** – a name of the extension as it will appear in the Extensions Store.

-**Web URL** – the user will be navigated to this URL when he clicks Get Extension button on the application view in the Marketplace.
+**Web URL** – a user will be navigated to this URL when they click Get Extension button on the application view in the Extensions Store.
 Usually this is an extension page on publisher’s website.

 **Price** – the price of the extension in US dollars.
-Note that we do not process any payments in the Marketplace and the publisher is fully responsible for keeping the price up to date.
+Note that we do not process any payments in the Extensions Store and the publisher is fully responsible for keeping the price up to date.

 .. note::